 By ANTHONY IZAGUIRRE

-Critical race theory was developed during the 1970s and 1980s in response to what scholars viewed as a lack of racial progress following the civil rights legislation of the 1960s.
-It centers on the idea that racism is systemic in the nation’s institutions and that they function to maintain the dominance of white people in society.
+Critical race theory is a way of thinking about America’s history through the lens of racism.
+Scholars developed it during the 1970s and 1980s in response to what scholars viewed as a lack of racial progress following the civil rights legislation of the 1960s.
+It centers on the idea that racism is systemic in the nation’s institutions, which function to maintain the dominance of white people in society.